KowshikPN/Trello-App/README.md

     - To generate your API TOKEN, go to URL: https://trello.com/app-key

-    - Note: The above key and token are taken from official trell developer page.
+    - Note: The above key and token are taken from official trello developer page.

 # Step3: Execute the source code file.
     - $python code.py --help
         - Provides the help page on how to execute the commands.

-# Scenario 1:
+# Scenario:
 CLI program with Python to add a card to a trello.com board.
 This program should take user input to add a Trello card with labels and a comment to the specified column of board.

  Steps to Perform the above the Scenario: